hundredrabbits/thebook/north_pacific_logbook.md

 We keep getting strong winds.
 Every 2 days a big system runs us over.
 Considering what happened yesterday, we decided that we would heave-to as often as we needed to.
 This trip is a long one, and we need to keep our energy up.

 ##### 1700
-We put the boat into heave-to again to eat a dinner of *soy bean hummus* (see recipes), carrots and sauteed vegetables.
+We put the boat into heave-to again to eat a dinner of *soybean hummus* (see recipes), carrots and sauteed vegetables.
 We don't normally heave-to to eat meals, but we stopped for an hour just to relax, and to spend some time together.

 We started night shifts ahead of time today, as it is getting dark earlier.
 We had good winds pushing us southeast.
 We received a message from Robusta, they are doing well, and are 556 km (300 nm) away from us.
 They cannot send messages often, as they have issues with their radio.